Tailored Management Training

-Our Management Training Programmes can be tailored as in-house programmes to address specific issues within your own company.
+Our management training programs can be tailored as in-house programs to address specific issues within your company.

-We figure that most people who end up managing other people never really set off to do that in the first place.
+We figure that most people who end up managing others hadn't planned to do so and can benefit from management training.

 Or rather, wrong sometimes.

-Sometimes what happens is that upon getting promoted all the skills that were valued before become secondary to a whole bunch of new skills the person doesn't have, in other words, skills about managing others.
+Sometimes, what happens is that when getting promoted, the skills that were valued in their previous role become of secondary importance to management skills the person doesn't have.

-One of these recent surveys said that half of UK workers who have left their jobs (voluntarily as opposed to being made redundant) have left because of bad managers.
+One of these recent surveys said that half of UK workers who leave their jobs (voluntarily as opposed to being made redundant) do so because of bad managers.

-And it is not surprising that the UK spends less money on management training than the UK's global competitors.
+And it is not surprising that the UK spends less money on management training than our global competitors.
 Sad, but not surprising.

-After all this gloomy news, the really, really good news is that management training is accessible, straight-forward and when run well, lots of fun!
+After all this gloomy news, the really, really good news is that our training for managers is accessible, straight-forward and when run well, lots of fun!

-At Impact Factory we have a range of training to help new and even well-experienced managers get better at their jobs: Line Management; Senior Management; Strategic Thinking; Communications Skills; Conflict Management; Facilitation and Better Meetings; Appraisals and Performance Management; Assertiveness; Customer Service.
+At Impact Factory we have a range of management training offers to help new and experienced managers get better at their jobs:

-As well as running courses, we are great to talk to and are happy to have a chat about your management training needs.
+As well as running training programs, we are easy to talk to and happy to have a chat about your manager training needs.

-The aim of our management training programmes is to re-energise people and help them become the best manager they can be with the skills to back them up.
+The aim of our management training programmes is to re-energise people, helping them become the best managers they can be with the skills they need to succeed.